-On December 9, 2021, in a separate transaction referred to here as the "Private Exchange" (as distinguished from the "Public Exchange" described below), subsidiaries of the Company agreed with three (3) of their Term Loan lenders to exchange \$212.1 million of Term Loans under the Credit Agreement for \$84.3 million in cash and in \$127.8 million principal amount of new 11.500% First-Priority Senior Secured Notes due 2026 (the "2026 Notes").
+On December 9, 2021, in a separate transaction referred to here as the "Private Exchange" (as distinguished from the "Public Exchange" described below), subsidiaries of the Company agreed with three (3) of their 2023 Term Loan lenders to exchange \$212.1 million of 2023 Term Loans under the Credit Agreement for \$84.3 million in cash and in \$127.8 million principal amount of new 11.500% First-Priority Senior Secured Notes due 2026 (the "2026 Notes").
 In connection with the Private Exchange, the exchanging lenders provided consents to amend the Credit Agreement to (i) eliminate all affirmative covenants, (ii) eliminate all negative covenants and (iii) eliminate certain events of default (other than events of default relating to payment obligations).
-The Company concluded that the exchange of senior secured term loan for 2026 Notes and cash under Private Exchange represented modification of debt under ASC 470-50.
-Accordingly, \$1.0 million of the fees paid to third parties was charged to consolidated statement of operations and reported within debt modification and extinguishment costs (gain), net within our consolidated statements of operations for the year ended December 31, 2021.

-As a result of the Private Exchange, repurchases and periodic principal repayments, \$67.5 million aggregate principal amount of the Term Loans maturing July 12, 2023 remains outstanding as of March 31, 2023.
+As a result of the Private Exchange, repurchases and periodic principal repayments, \$47.2 million aggregate principal amount of the 2023 Term Loans maturing July 12, 2023 remained outstanding as of June 30, 2023.